Challenge of the Superfriends: Home media

 Warner Home Video (via DC Entertainment, Hanna-Barbera Cartoons and Warner Bros.
 Family Entertainment) originally released this season of Super Friends on two separate DVDs on June 1, 2004, the first one being Challenge of the Superfriends: Attack of the Legion of Doom, which featured the "Challenge" segments, and the second being Challenge of the Superfriends: United They Stand, which featured the Superfriends segments.
 Both DVDs only featured four episodes.
 The first season with the Challenge episodes was re-released as Challenge of the Superfriends: The First Season on July 6, 2004.
 The second one with the Super Friends episodes was named Super Friends: Volume Two and was re-released on May 24, 2005.

 Spoofs

-Cartoon Network produced a couple of commercials spoofing Challenge of the Superfriends.
+In 1998, Cartoon Network produced two commercials spoofing Challenge of the Superfriends: